 Who We Are

 Chunmiao Little Flower is a non-profit organization operating on a grass-roots level to provide specialized care to abandoned children with medical needs.
 We reach out to infants and children who have been rejected and discarded—those without a voice.
-Whether by direct care, support, or education, we seek to give them a future.
+Through direct care, support, or education, we seek to give them a future.

 We provide 24-hour intensive care to children with complex medical needs.
 Our projects are running 7 days a week, 365 days a year.
 All administrative and financial management is done by volunteers or paid for by specific donations.
 100% of all other donations go directly toward childcare.

 We provide 24-hour intensive care to children with complex medical needs.

 Our projects are running 7 days a week, 365 days a year.

 All administrative and financial management is done by volunteers or paid for by specific donations.